Edgenius/PlatoDocSite/content/pdf-form-builder/fields-properties/p05-single-text.md

 Placeholder character can be `#`(character) or `d`(digit).

-In below example, the first format rule will split the field into 3 parts with `:` as separator.
-The second example is also 3 split parts with `/` as separator.
+In below example, the first format rule will split the field into 3 parts with `:` as a separator.
+The second example is also 3 split parts with `/` as a separator.
 The third format rule is a good example for telephone number input.

 ```
 ##:##:##